cisagov/Malcolm/README.md

 * `auth.env` - the script `./scripts/auth_setup` prompts the user for the administrator credentials used by the Malcolm appliance, and `auth.env` is the environment file where those values are stored
 * `cidr-map.txt` - specify custom IP address to network segment mapping
 * `host-map.txt` - specify custom IP and/or MAC address to host mapping
+* `net-map.json` - an alternative to `cidr-map.txt` and `host-map.txt`, mapping hosts and network segments to their names in a JSON-formatted file
 * `docker-compose.yml` - the configuration file used by `docker-compose` to build, start, and stop an instance of the Malcolm appliance
 * `docker-compose-standalone.yml` - similar to `docker-compose.yml`, only used for the ["packaged"](#Packager) installation of Malcolm
 * `docker-compose-standalone-zeek-live.yml` - identical to `docker-compose-standalone.yml`, only Filebeat is configured to monitor local live Zeek logs (ie., being actively written to on the same host running Malcolm)